FJinn/fjinn.github.io/GameProjects/SamuraiWrangler_README.md

 # -> [Nasty Samurai Wrangler](https://globalgamejam.org/2018/games/nasty-samurai-wrangler) <-

+(Click the title to get to game page)

 This is my **FIRST GAME JAM GAME!**

 My friends and I were just enrolled in game development course few months ago and with some basic knowledge of Stencyl game engine, we took a leap of faith to join in our first game jam.